shelbyspees/speesblog/_posts/2014-06-10-study-strategies.md

 category: best_practices
 ---

-I pulled this from a [Time article](http://ideas.time.com/2013/10/08/the-key-to-learning-knowing-how-learning-works/?iid=op-main-lead) almost a year ago.
+I pulled this from a [Time article](http://ideas.time.com/2013/10/08/the-key-to-learning-knowing-how-learning-works/?iid=op-main-lead) a while back.
 Great advice for students and learners of all ages.

 ###Tips and Techniques